thapawan/thapawan/README.md

 ### Research Papers

+•	Thapa, P (Under Review) Operational Efficiency and Environmental Impact of UAV-Based Vaccine Delivery in Remote Areas of Nepal, In Review Next Research

 •	Thapa, P (Under Review) Detection of River Centerlines Extraction and Width Estimation.
 Available at SSRN: https://ssrn.com/abstract=4905753 or http://dx.doi.org/10.2139/ssrn.4905753

 •	Thapa, P. (Under Review) Feasibility Study of Using Uncrewed Aerial Vehicles to Deliver Covid-19 Vaccines in Geographically Inaccessible Areas of Nepal.
 Available at SSRN: https://ssrn.com/abstract=4871922 or http://dx.doi.org/10.2139/ssrn.4871922

+•	Thapa, P. (2024) Assessing Wildfire Severity and Identifying Hotspots Using Computational, Accepted Chapter for “Intelligence and Image Processing Computational Intelligence in Surveillance Systems Using Image Processing” to be published by Elsevier.

+•	1)	Aryal, R., Thapa, P., & Karki, M. (2023) SMOKE SCENE DETECTION FROM SATELLITE IMAGERY USING DEEP LEARNING.

 •	Thapa, P. (2022).
 Time Series Analysis and Forecast of COVID-19 Pandemic.
 In: Hassan, S.A., Mohamed, A.W., Alnowibet, K.A. (eds) Decision Sciences for COVID-19.
 International Series in Operations Research & Management Science, vol 320.
 Springer, Cham. https://doi.org/10.1007/978-3-030-87019-5_6